 As noted above, the delivery of excellent non-academic research impact is one of the two specific goals articulated in the University's institutional Strategic Plan (2015-2020).
-The University remains fully committed to contributing to economic development through greater innovation, with targets for Innovation Vouchers (IVs) and Follow-on IVs in place; incremental increases are targeted to 2020/21 for both (see Appendix 2).
-In order to achieve the targets set, the University has undertaken a range of initiatives and activities, including:
+To strengthen its commitment and leadership for knowledge exchange, the University has recently appointed a new Vice-Principal with the combined role for research and KE, along with 3 Deans of Research and KE.
+The University has also undertaking a range of initiatives and activities to underpin its ambitions under KE, outlined below.

-- Innovation Vouchers: as noted, the University continues to target an increase in its Innovation Vouchers (IV) and Follow-on IVs over the coming years, though the targets have been revised back to a level considered more feasible than those previously set.
+The University has continued to increase its Innovation Vouchers (IV) and retains the targets of having 10 by 2020.
 It continues to promote IVs and H2020 IVs to its SME partners as a first step for innovation and collaboration.
-The University is also actively reviewing the Innovation Voucher project as part of the post referral process with Interface to continue to meet the needs of industry partners. - North East KTP Centre: the University remains a committed member of the North East KTP centre, with new membership embedded.
+The University is actively reviewing the Innovation Voucher project as part of the post referral process with Interface to continue to meet the needs of industry partners.

+The University remains a committed member of the North East KTP centre, with new membership embedded.
 After a challenging year for the KTP centres, demand for KTPs has improved considerably and the University is targeting both researchers and companies to ensure awareness of the additional funds through Innovate UK.
 It continues to seek opportunities to secure matched funding from industry, whether that is for KTP projects, Innovate UK, studentships, or for SFC funded Innovation Centre projects.
 Industry and overseas supported research income also remains strong at £11.4m for 16/17, remaining at 19% of the institutional total research grant income portfolio.